 - There’s less opportunity for customization to address unique business needs.

 - Monthly subscription costs add up over time and will increase as the business grows and adds more data and seats.
 On the upside, these costs are opex (operating expenses) and predictable as long as the company has a process to control usage.

 SaaS ERP vs. On-Premises ERP

 Though on-premises and SaaS ERP differ in many ways, they have the same goal: Create a single, unified database with the entire company’s information and processes.
-Depending on the business, an ERP could pull data from applications for accounting, human resources (HCM), supply chain management (SCM), engineering, ecommerce, sales and marketing and customer relationship management (CRM).
+Depending on the business, an ERP could pull data from applications for human resources (HCM), supply chain management (SCM), engineering, ecommerce, sales and marketing and customer relationship management (CRM).

 Or, some or all of these functions may be part of the SaaS ERP system itself.

 On-premises ERP software is installed on servers a company owns.
 Customers generally pay a large, one-time licensing fee at the time of purchase plus yearly maintenance fees instead of a recurring subscription bill.
 The company is responsible for maintaining the supporting infrastructure and configuring and updating the software, which could require paying the vendor or a third party for setup and maintenance services.

 A SaaS ERP solution, on the other hand, is hosted and managed by the software provider.